ansible/ansible-hub-ui/test/README.md

 ### cy.deleteTestUsers()

-This command will delete any users in the system with the word "test" in their name.
+This command will delete any users in the system.

 ### cy.deleteTestGroups()

-This command will delete any groups in the system with the word "test" in the name.
+This command will delete any groups in the system.

 ### cy.galaxykit(command, ...args)